syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 {% highlight c# %}

-//Export the annotations asynchronously to the "fdf" data format Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(AnnotationDataFormat.Fdf, cancellationTokenSource);
+//Export the annotations asynchronously to the "fdf" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(AnnotationDataFormat.Fdf, cancellationTokenSource);

 {% endhighlight %}
 {% endtabs %}

-In the above code sample, the cancellationTokenSource enables you to cancel the asynchronous annotation exporting when it is in progress.
+In the above code sample, the `cancellationTokenSource` enables you to cancel the asynchronous annotation exporting when it is in progress.

 N>While saving the stream returned by the [`ExportAnnotations`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotations_Syncfusion_Pdf_Parsing_AnnotationDataFormat_) and [`ExportAnnotationsAsync`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotationsAsync_Syncfusion_Pdf_Parsing_AnnotationDataFormat_System_Threading_CancellationToken_) method, the file name must have the same extension as the file type that was given as the first argument. e.g. In the above case the file type provided is `fdf`, so the saved file extension should be `.fdf`.